xrueiii/JennieAPI/README.md

 ## ▶️ Run the Extension

-1. Open this folder in VS Code
+1. Open **JennieAPI-Extension** folder in VS Code

 2. Press F5 to launch the extension in a new Extension Development Host window

 No need to run any extra servers — everything is local.

+3. After you get into the extension page, open **Extension-test-web** folder, and start testing!

 ## 🧪 Available Commands